Jayburd727/Projects/README.md

 - **Link:** Superhero Card Game Folder

 ### Dialogue Script
-- **Description:** In my research I was tasked to optimize the dialogue system throughout our immersive VR experience for reusability and efficiency.
+- **Description:** In my research I was tasked to optimize a dialogue system throughout our immersive VR experience for reusability and efficiency.
 This uses a hashmap to store certain indexes from a csv file that can easily be changed based off the designers needs in Unity.
 - **Link:** Dialogue Script Folder

 ## Contact Information